-It is important to note that just because you issue personal injury proceedings*, does not mean that you are going to court.
-Depending on the severity of the injuries there can be anything from about eighteen months until about three years before the case gets to a courtroom.
-At any stage in the intervening period, subject to your injuries and the attitude of the defendants you can settle your case.
-In fact, over ninety percent of cases settle before they get to court.
-If PIAB issue an Authorisation we together with a personal injuries’ barrister* will assess you case, draft the personal injuries summons* and advice on the next appropriate steps.
+Just because you issue court proceedings*, does not mean that you are going to court.
+Depending on the severity of injury, cases can take anything from eighteen months to three years to reach the courtroom.
+At any stage in the intervening period, you can settle your case (subject to your injuries and the defendants’ attitude).
+In fact, over ninety percent of cases settle before they reach court.
+If PIAB issue an authorisation, we will assess your case alongside a barrister*, draft the summons* and advice on next steps.

-When bringing a personal injuries claim, it is essential that you do so within the time limits sets out in the Statute of Limitations Acts.
-If you have been injured in an accident that was not your fault, you may wish to bring a personal injuries claim.
-When bringing a claim for personal injuries, it is essential that you submit your application to the Personal Injuries Assessment Board and where necessary, issue your personal injuries court proceedings, within the strict time limit set out by the Statute of Limitations.
+When bringing a personal injury case, it is essential that you do so within the time limits set out in the Statute of Limitations Acts.
+Submit your application to the Personal Injuries Assessment Board and where necessary, issue your court proceedings within the strict time limit set out by the Statute of Limitations.

 What is the statute of limitations?

 The statute of limitations is the length of time a person has to initiate a personal injuries claim.
 The terms are set out in the Statute of Limitation Act, 1957 and the Amendment Act, 1991.
-Under the terms of the Act, a person has two years less one day from the date of knowledge of the injuries to initiate a personal injuries claim.
+Under the terms of the Act, a person has two years minus one day from the date of knowledge to initiate a claim.

 What is the date of knowledge?

 According to the Act, when establishing the date of knowledge, one has to look at when the injured party had knowledge of the following facts: